Hello! I’m Tracey and I’m on a mission to change the way we think about self-care.

 My journey to becoming a wellbeing trainer and coach

-Most times when you land on a website concerning worker wellbeing you find a clinical psychologist, an occupational health professional or someone with a background in HR.
+Most times when you land on a website concerning worker wellbeing you find a clinical psychologist, an occupational health professional or someone with a background in Human Resources.

 I am none of these.
 I am no different to you; a human being doing the best I can.

 And just like you, I have had some great times and made some amazing memories but I have had difficult times too.
 This meant I often searched for better ways to cope.

 One resource I found was mindfulness.
-I did a course simply out of curiosity.
-However, learning how to master the mind provided such a shift in my emotional wellbeing that I decided to qualify as a mindfulness trainer so I could share the practice with others.
+I did a mindfulness course simply out of curiosity.
+Discovering how to relate differently to mind provided such a shift in my emotional wellbeing that I wanted to share it with others.

-Since 2017, I have been teaching people privately and in the workplace about the mind and its management.
+I did a mindfulness teaching course with the Mindfulness Exchange, a spinoff of Oxford Mindfulness Centre.
+And since 2017, I've been teaching people privately and in the workplace about the mind and its management.

-From here, it was a natural step to train in stress management coaching and develop training materials to help people proactively work with wellness and protect their mental wealth.
+From here, I trained in stress management coaching and created materials to help people proactively work with wellness and protect their mental wealth.

 People say I have a natural ability to